Tirzepatide: what the research says.

 Your prescribing clinician will review your medical history, medications, and goals before determining whether tirzepatide is appropriate.
 This page is educational, not medical advice.

 Brand-name tirzepatide (Mounjaro, Zepbound) is FDA-approved for specific indications.
-Compounded tirzepatide is not FDA-approved — it is prepared on a patient-specific basis by licensed U.S. compounding pharmacies under the federal 503A and 503B frameworks.
+Compounded tirzepatide is not FDA-approved, it is prepared on a patient-specific basis by licensed U.S. compounding pharmacies under the federal 503A framework.

 Tirzepatide has at times appeared on the FDA drug shortage list, which is the regulatory condition that allows compounding pharmacies to prepare it for patients who cannot access brand-name supply.
 Shortage status is dynamic and is monitored by your clinician and pharmacy.